 Time is of the essence for children who start with weaker learning foundations, especially for children learning English.
 Research from schools and districts is proving that incorporating more academic learning opportunities into afterschool time provides critical educational benefits for students.
 So we will support programs that engage children in beneficial afterschool learning opportunities.

 This initiative uses an invitation-only application process.
-The next proposals are scheduled to be invited on February 1, 2017, with the deadline to submit April 3, 2017.
+The most recent proposals were invited on February 1, 2017, with the deadline to submit March 30, 2017.
+A decision is expected on May 3, 2017.

 - Bay Area Community Resources